YottaDB/YDBDoc/MessageRecovery/errors.rst

 TPTOODEEP
 --------------------

-TPTOODEEP, $TLEVEL cannot exceed 126
+TPTOODEEP, $TLEVEL cannot exceed xxxx

 Run Time Error: This indicates that a TSTART attempted to initiate more concurrent subtransactions than YottaDB permits.